alex-sage/technosign/notes.md

+# 2024-11-21

+Freecad models for 3D printing the brackets to hang up the power supply and MC boards.

 # 2024-11-11

 Hooked up the ESP32 to the sign, and got a number of things to work.
 [See details here](esp32/notes.md).